makarandtapaswi/StoryGraphs_CVPR2014/README.md

 ### First initialization
 The <code>first_init.m</code> script will be called on running <code>startup.m</code> the first time.
-This will ask you to install two external toolboxes.
+This will ask you to install three external toolboxes.
 Please follow the instructions.

 ---
 ### Example usage